srp33/ExpressionAble-CLI/README.md

                         be 'Sample'

 ```
-There are only two required arguments when using the `shapeshift` command: the path to the file you wish to read,
+There are only two required arguments when using the `expressionable` command: the path to the file you wish to read,
 and the path to a file you wish to produce.
 For example, if you had an Excel file called "input_file.xlsx" and you
 simply wanted to convert it to a TSV file called "output_file.tsv", you would enter
-`shapeshift input_file.xlsx output_file.tsv` into the terminal to execute the conversion.
+`expressionable input_file.xlsx output_file.tsv` into the terminal to execute the conversion.

-ShapeShifter automatically infers both the format of the input file and the format of the file you wish to create, based
+ExpressionAble automatically infers both the format of the input file and the format of the file you wish to create, based
 on the extension on the file path.
 If for some reason the extensions are irregular or missing, you can specify the
 format of the input file using the `--input_file_type` flag, followed by the name of the file type,
 and specify the format of the output file using the `--output_file_type` flag, followed by the name of the file type.